sfsworms/phd-scripts/peak_ratio/README.md

 The script will create an excel file named "samples.xlsx" if it doesn't exist already, with the following columns: SAMPLE_ABI_FILES	FASTA_1	FASTA_2	STANDARD_1	STANDARD_2

 The sample column will be already filled.
 You should fill the FASTA_1 and FASTA_2 columns with the name of the reference sequence within the .fasta as they appear in the fasta subfolder.
 The STANDARD_1 and STANDARD_2 columns should be filled with the name of the .ab1 files corresponding to those standards.

+## Downstream scripts
+Those are scripts I coded.
+They aren't integrated in the MVC architecture yet.

+### reference_analysis.py

+This one takes data from reference ab1 obtaine by treating them as samples in steve's script, and manually computing the relative intensities, as well as adding the sequences.
+(See the exemple file for the expected format).

+It outputs a file with the reference relative intensity for each nucleotide-position pair present in the references, as well as the sd if that was averaged over multiple reference peak.